yurivict/nn-insight/README.md

 # NN Insight

 NN Insight is a program that visualizes neural network's structure and computation results.
+NN Insight is currently a in its alpha stage, and is under development.

 ## Features
 * Visually shows all objects and data that neural network contains: operators, tensors, static arrays, operator options.